VEHICLE BUYER'S GUIDE

 What are the most common Land Cruiser problems?+

-The most frequently reported Toyota Land Cruiser issues involve: SERVICE BRAKES, POWER TRAIN, SERVICE BRAKES, HYDRAULIC, STRUCTURE.
+The most frequently reported Toyota Land Cruiser issues involve: SERVICE BRAKES, AIR BAGS, VEHICLE SPEED CONTROL, UNKNOWN OR OTHER.
 These are aggregated across all model years from NHTSA owner complaint filings.
 Frequency of complaints does not necessarily indicate severity.

 Deep-Dive Research